 Making vital connections across Somerset and Wiltshire

-This shows the route that we plan to operate from the summer of 2023 on.
+This shows the route that we plan to operate from the end of 2024 onwards.

 The core of the service between Taunton and Westbury is shown in purple.
 This will see six or more trains a day, improving the service levels in growing market towns.